Tax & Residency · Last updated 2 June 2026

 No Prior Residency

-Applicants must not have been ordinarily resident in Gibraltar during the 5 years immediately preceding their application.
-This means you cannot already be living in Gibraltar and then apply to switch to Cat 2.
-The programme is designed for new arrivals.
+Applicants must not have been ordinarily resident in Gibraltar during the period immediately preceding their application.
+The programme is designed for new arrivals rather than existing residents switching to a different status.

 No Trading in Gibraltar

 Cat 2 individuals are not permitted to engage in any trade, business, or employment within Gibraltar.
 Your income must come from sources outside the territory.
-This is a critical distinction.
 If you want to work in or run a business from Gibraltar, Cat 2 is not the right category.
-You would instead need to look at HEPSS or standard residency.
+HEPSS is the relevant status for employed executives and specialists.

 Tax Benefits of Cat 2 Status